unisse-courses/s15-mp10/README.md

 | 17.
 Filter reviews | Working |
 | 18.
 Upload photos of store | Only works in localhost but not in heroku |
 | 19.
 Login and Logout | Working |

-**DEPLOYMENT:**
-1. Deployed to heroku
-    Can be accessed using this link : https://ccapdevs15mp10.herokuapp.com